Session 4 Design of CKMR Experiments

 ## Done processing output into spip_pedigree.tsv, spip_prekill_census.tsv, and spip_samples.tsv

-slurped <- slurp_spip(spip_dir, 2) # read the spip output into R
+<- slurp_spip(spip_dir, 2) # read the spip output into R slurped

 ## Rows: 1627 Columns: 3